GTD the Trello way revisited

 label:”Next Action” which should show all the tasks we marked as Next Action.

-Trelo explains what you can do with their search from here https://trello.com/search?q=
+Trello explains what you can do with their search from here https://trello.com/search?q=

-After you get something done move the card to the Done list of your board (Or whatever you use) then archive it.
+After you get something done, move the card to the Done list of your board (Or whatever you use) then archive it.

 I will continue posting my shortcuts.
 But I hope that you find this as a good starting point for you.